 - Paid Vacation/ Paid Sick Time

 Most trucking companies today offer paid vacations to further entice prospective drivers.
-Once again, this really depends on a case-by-case basis, and care should be taken when considering hiring with a company; some companies offer vacation time, but may not be paid, for instance.
+You’ll have to ask though; some companies offer vacation time, but it may be unpaid.
 Prime Inc., one of the largest trucking companies, offers paid vacation, but only after one year of employment and having driven a certain number of miles.

 Getting sick on the road is not something any driver wants to experience.
 Most of the time, drivers have to tough it out and keep driving.
-However, it should be kept in mind that being found too ill or fatigued to drive can cost you 10 CSA points on your license, which is the maximum that can be given for any one violation.
-Prospective drivers should inquire about individual company sick policies.
+However, you shouldn’t push it if you are seriously ill.
+You can get 10 CSA points on your license if you are too sick or fatigued to drive, which is the maximum that can be given for any one violation.

 - Medical and Dental Insurance

-Wayne Transports offers plans that are no more than $4,000 annually for a single person and no more than $8,000 for a family with Blue Cross Blue Shield and includes direct access to the Mayo Clinic.
-Their dental insurance options are $13/mo for single and $26/mo for “all other categories”, which covers regular exams and cleanings, to include x-rays and fluoride treatments.
+Most companies offer some sort of insurance benefits.
+Schneider’s benefit package, for instance, offers “complete” benefits.
+Wayne Transports offers plans that are no more than a $4,000 deductible annually for a single person and no more than $8,000 for a family with Blue Cross Blue Shield and includes direct access to the Mayo Clinic.

 - Life Insurance